IU Bloomington affiliates wishing to borrow from other universities

 Visitors to IU Bloomington

-Scholars visiting from other institutions, please bring your valid university ID, a current government-issued photo ID, and any program-specific validation (see below) to the circulation desk on the first floor of the East Tower of the Wells Library.
-(Scholars Commons).
+Scholars visiting from other institutions, please bring your valid university ID, a current government-issued photo ID, and any program-specific validation to the circulation desk on the first floor of the East Tower of the Wells Library (Scholars Commons).
 Library staff will verify your status and provide you with a Library Card.

 Instructions for IUB Faculty, Staff, Students

 - Complete the Reciprocal Borrowing Request form.

 - You will be mailed an ALI card, which must be shown at the Indiana Academic University or College library where you wish to borrow books.

 Instructions for Visitors from a participating ALI Library

 - You must present the "ALI" card you obtained from your home institution's library and a government-issued photo ID.

 - At the IUB libraries, ALI card carriers will receive the same privileges as Indiana residents.